lieszkol/november-gallery/README.md

 # Known Issues

 ### Issue including CSS when used in a partial
-OctoberCMS has a known issue where if a component is dropped into a partial then any CSS that is added to the page by the partial is never actually rendered.
+OctoberCMS has a [known issue](https://stackoverflow.com/questions/53815815/on-octobercms-inject-css-from-partial) where if a component is dropped into a partial then any CSS that is added to the page by the partial is never actually rendered.
 This only occurs if the partial is directly inside of a layout, and if the `{% styles %}` tag is included before the partial.

 Workarounds:

- - Add your `{% styles %}` *after* your `{% partial "..." %}
+ - Add your `{% styles %}` *after* your `{% partial "..." %}`
+ - OR Put your partial inside of a page, and include the page in the layout
+ - OR Manually add the required CSS to your layout

 # Support